Virginia Nonprofit Gives Largest Oregon Campaign Contribution of 2024

 The campaign seeking to change the way Oregon votes continues to attract big money, recording two contributions totaling more than $3 million in the past week.

-The Yes on 117 campaign wants to replace the current first-past-the-post way of voting with ranked choice voting, in which voters rank their candidates in order of preference.
-If no candidate gets a majority on the first tally, the candidate with the fewest votes is eliminated and their votes are redistributed to their next highest choice.
+The Yes on 117 campaign wants to replace the current first-past-the-post way of voting with ranked choice, in which voters rank their candidates in order of preference.
+If no candidate gets a majority on the first tally, the candidate with the fewest votes is eliminated and their votes are redistributed to the next highest choice.
 That process is then repeated until a candidate gets a majority.
-The measure applies to federal and state-wide races and would go into effect in 2028 if it passes.
+The measure applies to federal and statewide races and would go into effect in 2028 if it passes.

 The executive director of Article IV, Tripp Wellde, explained his group’s contribution to WW in a statement.